cmsc105-f24/cmsc105-f24.github.io/labs/lab7.md

 The final piece will consist of a grid of rectangles of varying sizes, with some filled with color and others left blank or outlined.

+**Note:** Use the [Turtle Graphics Guide](https://cmsc105-f24.github.io/guides/turtle) on the class website for help with the turtle commands.

 ## Submission Details

 Save your file as `art.py` and add this file the Lab 7 assignment on Blackboard.